ViceBitz/RoboLimited/READMEv2.md

 - Auto-buys limiteds within **3 seconds** of appearing at a low price.
 - Integrates directly with **Rolimons** and **Roblox APIs**
 - Formula-driven decisions (using margins and statistical sampling)
+- Fast purchase execution with **low-latency price checks** and **logged-in Chrome window**

 ### Limited Analyzer
 - **Identifies outliers** and **finds trends** in past sales data of items
-- Utilizes **caching and statistical z-scoring** to classify price points
+- Utilizes **data caching of statistical z-scoring** to classify price points quickly
-- Tracks **snapshot of general & select item market** for big-picture patterns
+- Track item sales prices across time period for big-picture trends

 ---